|Copa Libertadores 1999|

 RB: Djalma Santos (Brazil)

 Some considered DJ Santos as the best right back in the football history.
 He played in 4 World Cup Finals, winning twice in 1958 and 1962.
 He is one of only three players to be included into three World Cup All Star team.
 Santos started his career with Portuguesa.
 In 1959, he moved to Palmeiras.
 He played almost 500 games for the club, winning several league and cup titles.
 He left the club in 1968, joining Atlético Paranaense for a short spell before retiring in 1970.

 Arce was a part of the great defensive unit of Paraguay in 1998 and 2002.
 Arce started his career in Paraguay playing for Cerro Porteño, where he won the national championship on three occasions.
 He then moved to Brazil where he played for big clubs such as Grêmio and Palmeiras.
 He won the Copa Libertadores in 1995 with Gremio, but he spent much of his career with Palmeiras.

 CB: Djalma Dias (Brazil)

-During his career, Djalma played for América Football Club - where he won the Rio state championship of 1960 - Sociedade Esportiva Palmeiras, Clube Atlético Mineiro, Santos Futebol Clube and Botafogo de Futebol e Regatas, retiring in 1974 at the age of 35.
-He played 21 times for the Brazilian national team, but did not attend any major international tournament.
+During his career, Djalma played for América Football Club - where he won the Rio state championship of 1960 - Sociedade Esportiva Palmeiras, Clube Atlético Mineiro, Santos Futebol Clube and Botafogo de Futebol e Regatas, He played 21 times for the Brazilian national team, but did not attend any major international tournament.

 CB/DM: Galeano (Brazil)

 Galeano is the all-time appearance leader for Palmeiras.
 He was a part of team that won the Copa Libertadores in 1999.
 He came into the game as a sub in the Final.
 In his domestic career, he also played form many clubs in Brazil.
-He also played briefly for MKE Ankaragücü in Turkey and Japan.
+He also played briefly for MKE Ankaragücü in Turkey and Gamba Osaka in Japan.

 CB: Luis Pereira (Brazil)